JidongYangUPC/JidongYangUPC.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include exploration seismology, earthquake seismology, and computational seismology.

-# Interests to show in About widget
-interests:
-- Exploration seismology
-- Earthquake seismology
-- Computational seismology

 # Education to show in About widget
 education:
   courses: